 Dolores Park is the heart of Mission District, and I’d be willing to bet you’ve seen photos of this postcard-worthy park before.
 However, there’s a great deal more to do in the Mission District than just lounge and picnic at Dolores Park.
 If you want to shop, dine and experience hip nightlife in San Francisco, the Mission District is a great place to visit.
 I had a few gifts I wanted to purchase for friends and family back home, so I meandered down Valencia Street and popped into a handful of trendy boutiques and shops.

-I’ve heard that the Marina is where all of the trendy, wealthy 20-somethings and 30-somethings want to live, and I can totally see why.
+I’ve heard that the Marina is where many young professionals want to live, and I can totally see why.
 This San Francisco neighborhood is situated along the water, boasting some of the most breathtaking views in the city.
 There are a number of art galleries in the Marina, but since I had already conquered one museum that day, I decided to skip the galleries and instead indulge in another local Marina favorite – eating.
 Possibly the hardest part of my day in San Francisco was choosing between all of the upscale, hip restaurants in The Marina.

 By the end of my day in San Francisco, I felt that I had explored parts of the city I had never seen before, which was my number one goal.
 I know that I’ll return to San Francisco in the future, as it’s a city that always seems to call me back to its sparkling ocean views and its vibrant urban streets.
 Next time I find myself in San Francisco, I’ll be sure to book a hotel room through HotelTonight so that I can spend less time searching for a good hotel and more time exploring this one-of-a-kind city.